3 A Theory of Requirements Engineering - Part II

 Figure 3.1 and Figure 3.2 show two behaviours for the ground braking system.

-In Figure 3.1, the behaviour is a sequence of three sets of phenomena, holding at time t0, t1, and t2, respectively.
-At time t0, the plane is flying; at a later time t1, the plane is moving on the runway and the ground braking is enabled; and at the later time t2, the plane is moving on the runway, the ground braking is enabled and the reverse thrust is deployed.
+, the plane is moving on the runway, the ground braking is enabled and the reverse thrust is deployed.
 Between time instants, the phenomena stay the same.
-This behaviour illustrates a normal expected behaviour of the ground braking system.
+This sequence illustrates a normal, expected behaviour of the ground braking system.

-In Figure 3.2, the behaviour also has three time instants.
-At time t0, the plane is flying.
-At time t1, the plane is still flying and ground braking is enabled.
-At time t2, the plane is flying, ground braking is enabled and reverse thrust is deployed.
-This is an undesirable behaviour because we do not want reverse thrust to be deployed when flying.
+, the plane is flying, ground braking is enabled and reverse thrust is deployed.
+This is an undesirable behaviour because we do not want reverse thrust to be deployed while the plane is flying.

 Properties

 A behavioural property, or property for short, is true for a set of behaviours and false for all other behaviours.
-For example, the property that “reverse thrust should not be deployed when the plane is flying” is true of all behaviours that satisfy this condition (Figure 3.1 and many others), and it is false of all behaviours that violate it (Figure 3.2 and many others).
+For example, the property that “reverse thrust should not be deployed when the plane is flying” is true of all behaviours that satisfy this condition (Figure 3.1 and many others), and false of all behaviours that violate it (Figure 3.2 and many others).

 A property is an abstract condition that exists in people’s minds; it can be formulated in multiple ways.
-For example, if I say “If the plane is flying, reverse thrust must not be deployed”, I am describing the same property as someone saying “reverse thrust should not be deployed when the plane is flying”.
-Someone else saying “reverse thrust must be safe during flight” might also be describing the same property even if their formulation is less precise.
-A property may be formulated in multiple natural languages, for example in English, French, Arabic and Chinese.
-These would be multiple formulations of the same property.
+For instance, the statement “If the plane is flying, reverse thrust must not be deployed” expresses the same property as “reverse thrust should not be deployed when the plane is flying”.
+Even a more loosely worded version—such as “reverse thrust must be safe during flight”—may be referring to the same underlying property, though in a less precise way.

 Properties can be formulated in natural language and formal logic.
 For example, two properties for the ground braking system are: